codatio/codat-docs/docs/auth-flow/authorize-hosted-link.md

 To connect your customers' financial software with Hosted Link, you can:

-- Integrate the Hosted Link auth flow into the user interface of your existing app, or
+- Direct your customer from your existing app to the Hosted Link auth flow programmatically, or
-- Initiate the authorization journey by sharing your Hosted Link URL.
+- Manually share the Link URL with your customer.

 ![](/img/link/link-banner.png)

 :::info Indicative demo